-According to the United States Copyright Office:
+According to the United States Copyright Office This link opens in a new window:

 "Fair use is a legal doctrine that promotes freedom of expression by permitting the unlicensed use of copyright-protected work in certain circumstances."